ding0t/scbc_pecan/docs/lessons/linux_shell.md

 ## Essential skills

-Allot of the picoCTF challnges require skills in the Linux command line tools.
+Allot of the picoCTF challenges require skills in the Linux command line tools.
 Embrace it, and practice.

 During competition you will have access to a kali workstation.
-This
+This is a Linux system that you will need to be familiar with.

+### Gotchas

+In the terminal keep in mind:

+1. Your current working directory - where are you and your scripts
+1. Your PATH - a script not in PATH will not be found - so run it explicitly
+1. Executable - if you think you can run something but get a fail - check it is executable
+1. Scripts - if not made executable can be called by the interpreter directly e.g `python3 ./my_script.py`
+1. Permissions - do you need to use sudo
+1. Output - know where your output will go

+## Common commands

 1. Shortcuts to launch a terminal
     ```sh